isomerpages/moh-vaccinegov/_locations/mobile-vaccination-team.md

 Please note:

-Priority will be for seniors aged 60 years and above to walk in.
+Priority will be for seniors aged 60 years and above to walk in.<br><br>
-For individuals who are 59 years old and below, vaccination slots will be allocated on a first come first served basis, subject to venue space and vaccine availability
+For individuals who are 59 years old and below, vaccination slots will be allocated on a first come first served basis, subject to venue space and vaccine availability<br><br>
 Please refer to the mobile vaccination teams [ deployment location and schedule](https://go.gov.sg/mvts) .